 The alpaca, of the camelid family, lives mainly on the South American continent.
 The majority of the alpaca population lives freely in the Andes Cordillera, up to 4,880 metres above sea level.

-This is why their bodies have had to adapt to changes in temperature.
+This is why their bodies have had to adapt to extreme changes in temperature.
 In addition, this animal is sheared only once a year during hot periods.
 Unlike many wools, alpaca shearing produces up to 3 kg of wool, compared to an average of 150 g for sheep.
 This allows us to make more products for your comfort and well-being, while respecting our favorite animal, our beautiful alpaca.